Regular Board meetings are held on the third Thursday of each month and are open to SDBA members to attend at any time.

 For 26 years I have been employed by the Salvation Army working in the retail Thrift Stores beginning in Gibsons and transferring to Sechelt 16 years ago until the present.

 My journey with the Sechelt Business Association began approximately 10 years ago when I felt that our Thrift Store needed to be involved in the community.
 Working with local businesses has inspired me to help build a strong business community with friendly people, great service and a warm environment

 SDBA Office Staff

 Theressa Logan – Executive Director, SDBA

-Theressa moved to the Sunshine Coast over ten years ago and is proud to call Sechelt home.
-Her background is in marketing, public relations and sales.
+Theressa moved to the Sunshine Coast eleven ten years ago and is proud to call Sechelt home.
+Her background is in marketing communications, public relations and sales.
 Her focus is on building a vibrant downtown full of wonderful experiences.
 Her goal is to continue to build on making Sechelt a welcoming place offering boutique shops, eateries, art and music for locals and visitors to enjoy.